arb-ca/ForestHealthQM/README.md

 - Open `project_vars.R`
 - Set the project name and project ID
 - Set the TreeMap vintage (“tm”) based on the year of your treatments
+  - Options are 2016, 2020, and 2022.
+Most projects will use 2022,
+    unless the QM is being run retroactively for older treatments.
+    Choose the year that is closest to your treatment year without being after it.
 - Define the project name, treatment name, and folder where treatment shapefiles are located (“trt_dr”)<br>